 “With the support of Partnerships for Forests, we aim to increase the production and reach new markets, which will ultimately support a larger area of forest and a higher number of families that we otherwise wouldn’t be able to do alone”

 – Paulo César Nunes, member of the Rural Development Association from the municipality of Juruena, home of COOPAVAM.

-With P4F support, forest protection will be enhanced through developing Environmental and Territorial Management Plans for the Indigenous Lands (PGTA, in Portuguese).
+With P4F support, forest protection will be enhanced through developing Environmental and Territorial Management Plans for the Indigenous Lands (PGTA).

 A PGTA involves activities such as ethno-zoning, ethno-mapping, monitoring and surveillance mechanisms and the mapping of relevant economic activities for each community, arranging every indigenous association in each of the lands into a socially agreed structure.
 There will be a different PGTA for each of the lands that are already involved in the supply chain of COOPAVAM and for two new indigenous territories with the aim of expanding the production.
 The expected revenue increase from Brazil nut sales will be used to improve PGTA monitoring and surveillance mechanisms.